bepaald/signalbackup-tools/README.md

 ./signalbackup-tools [input] [passphrase] --exporthtml [directory]
 ```

-Because browsers may have difficulty loading an entire conversation if it consists of very many messages, the option `--split [N]` can be added to split the output HTML in multiple pages.
+Because browsers may have difficulty loading an entire conversation if it consists of a large number of messages, the option `--split [N]` can be added to split the output HTML in multiple pages.
 The optional number `N` is the maximum number of messages on each generated page (default: 1000).

 A big thanks to [Gertjan van der Burg](https://github.com/GjjvdBurg)!
 While HTML export was always a planned feature of this program, it would not have happened this quickly without his project [signal2html](https://github.com/GjjvdBurg/signal2html).
 The HTML this function generates is modified from the template from his original project.